SimplexCC/sell-docs/source/includes/reference/_initiate-sell.md

 The response includes a transaction URL to which you send your end-user in order to start the checkout flow.

+The payment method (simplex-account / credit-card) of the transaction decide by the payment_method sent on the quote
 ## Synopsis ##

 API name: **`initiate-sell`**